Sidney Reilly: Frankfurt Air Show

 In Ace of Spies, biographer Robin Bruce Lockhart recounts Reilly's alleged involvement in obtaining a newly developed German magneto at the first Frankfurt International Air Show (Internationale Luftschiffahrt-Ausstellung) in 1909.
 According to Lockhart, on the fifth day of the air show in Frankfurt am Main, a German plane lost control and crashed, killing the pilot.
 The plane's engine was alleged to have used a new type of magneto that was far ahead of other designs.

-Reilly and a British SIS agent posing as one of the exhibition pilots diverted the attention of spectators while they removed the magneto from the wreck and substituted another.
-The SIS agent quickly made detailed drawings of the German magneto, and when the airplane had been removed to a hangar, the agent and Reilly managed to restore the original magneto.
-However, later biographers such as Spence and Cook have countered that this incident is unsubstantiated.
-There is no documentary evidence of any plane crashes occurring during the event.
+Reilly and a British SIS agent posing as one of the exhibition pilots diverted the attention of spectators.
+At the same time, they removed the magneto from the wreck and substituted another.
+The SIS agent quickly made detailed drawings of the German magneto, and when the aeroplane had been removed to a hangar, the agent and Reilly managed to restore the original magneto.
+However, later biographers such as Spence and Cook countered that this incident is unsubstantiated.
+During the event, there is no documentary evidence of any plane crashes occurring.